nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 45 - The Reunion.md

 ## Chapter 45: The Reunion

+---

+### Scene 1: Hatcher's Return

+- **Key Event:** The survivors discover Hatcher is alive—found frozen in a Cryo-Storage facility and awakened by the terraforming event.
+They gather around him, holding his old belongings.
+  - _Character Defining Moment:_ **Hatcher** — Waves off their attempts to return his things, embodying his mortality philosophy.
+  - _Key Dialog:_ **Lisbet:** "We kept your things.
+The flask.
+The sax.
+Everything."
+  - _Key Dialog:_ **Hatcher:** "Keep it.
+Looks better on you anyway."
+  - _Key Dialog:_ **Lisbet:** "But it's yours—"
+  - _Key Dialog:_ **Hatcher:** "I've been dead before, kid.
+When you come back, you don't get to reclaim the old life.
+You build a new one.
+Those are yours now.
+Earn them."
+  - _Key Dialog:_ **Hatcher:** "The things I left behind became yours the moment I 'died.'
+Taking them back would mean pretending death didn't happen.
+And I don't pretend."

+---

 ### Scene 1: The Docking

 - **Key Event:** Angelica boards the _Zenith_ Wearing her primitive battlefield armor, looking like a "barbarian queen."